I have a black-colored patch on my penis. What can be done about it?

 I am 20 years old.
 I have a bad habit of hand practice since I was seven.
 I am too worried about it.
 Many times I tried to stop it, but I failed.

 The problem is that I am suffering from a black color on my penis.
 Please!
-Can you suggest me to how can it be removed?
+Can you suggest how it can be removed?
 What treatment should I apply?
 Please answer me in detail!

 Answer:

-Often times we assume that if two things happen close together in time, then one thing caused the other.
+Oftentimes, we assume that if two things happen close together in time, then one thing will cause the other.
 This isn’t the case.
 A rooster crows just before the sun rises, but a rooster doesn’t cause the sun to rise.

-What gives people a tan or brown color to their skin is a chemical called melanin.
+A chemical called melanin gives people a tan or brown color to their skin.
 For some people, their skin doesn’t always produce melanin evenly.
-For examples, red-headed people often have freckles which are just small dots of skin that have more melanin that the surrounding skin.
-Those spots can be in bigger patches and is called hyperpigmentation.
+For example, red-headed people often have freckles, which are just small dots of skin that have more melanin than the surrounding skin.
+Those spots can be in bigger patches and are called hyperpigmentation.
 It means some areas of the skin go overboard in producing melanin.
 These patches appear as tan or dark brown colors.

 There are many causes of hyperpigmentism.
-Some drugs have it as a side-effect.
-Some genetic diseases are characterized by freckles on the genitals.
-For some men, the median raphe, the small ridge that goes from the anus, across the center of the scrotum, to the tip of the bottom side of the penis can have more pigment than the surrounding skin.
-Then there are rare cases where patches of skin are darker because of genetics.
+Some drugs have it as a side effect.
+Freckles on the genitals characterize some genetic diseases.
+For some men, the median raphe, the small ridge that goes from the anus, across the center of the scrotum, to the tip of the bottom side of the penis, can have more pigment than the surrounding skin.
+Then, there are rare cases where patches of skin are darker because of genetics.

 Having a birthmark or hyperpigmentism doesn’t make your penis ugly or non-functional.
 Since you keep it private anyway, few will ever know you have a dark area there.
 And when you get married, your wife won’t care.
-I’m sure you might find a dermatologist (skin doctor) willing to take your money and remove the mark, but the procedures available for removing birthmarks are painful and are likely to cause scaring.
-For hyperpigmentism there are ointments to bleach the skin or acids to remove the top layers of skin in hopes that the new layers won’t be has dark.
-Generally these treatments don’t work reliably.
-You will generally find the reputable doctors telling you not to worry about it because it isn’t worth changing.
+I’m sure you might find a dermatologist (skin doctor) willing to take your money and remove the mark, but the procedures available for removing birthmarks are painful and are likely to cause scarring.
+For hyperpigmentism, there are ointments to bleach the skin or acids to remove the top layers of skin in hopes that the new layers won’t be dark.
+Generally, these treatments don’t work reliably.
+You will generally find reputable doctors telling you not to worry about it because it isn’t worth changing.

-Now all of this is assuming that the dark area is just a discoloration of the skin.
-If there are other symptoms, such as the discoloration is spreading, or the area is raised or rough, or the color of the spot is changing, you need to see a doctor to make sure it isn’t being caused by a treatable disease.
-But if it is just a patch that you basically have always had, or had since adolescence, then isn’t something to worry about.
+Now, all of this assumes that the dark area is just a skin discoloration.
+If there are other symptoms, such as the discoloration spreading, the area being raised or rough, or the color of the spot changing, you need to see a doctor to ensure a treatable disease isn’t causing it.
+But if it is just a patch that you basically have always had or had since adolescence, then it isn’t something to worry about.